 Clutter looks louder in a moody room.
 That is annoying, but true.
 Cables, paper piles, random office supplies, all of it stands out fast against dark surfaces.
 So hidden storage matters more than people expect.

-Personally, I believe a study should feel edited, not empty.
+A study should feel edited, not empty.
 You want useful things nearby.
 You just do not want every useful thing on display.
+Closed storage does the unglamorous work that keeps the rest of the room believable.

 Decor Should Suggest a Mind at Work